-A•Mano is all about Apulia and ironically, neither of its owners is native to the region: Mark Shannon is a graduate of the University of California at Davis, a former “flying winemaker” who settled down in Apulia to make his own wine; Elvezia Sbalchiero is a marketing pro from Italy’s opposite extreme, cool northern Friuli.
+A•Mano is all about Puglia and ironically, neither of its owners is native to the region: Mark Shannon is a graduate of the University of California at Davis, a former “flying winemaker” who settled down in Puglia to make his own wine; Elvezia Sbalchiero is a marketing pro from Italy’s opposite extreme, cool northern Friuli.

 Mark and Elvie’s winery is ideally located within the “golden triangle” and boasts vines that are 70-100 years old.
 They decided to call it A•Mano, which is Italian for “handmade.”
 More than a name, it’s their manifesto: the duo passionately cares for every single detail starting in the vineyard and going all the way to the bottle.
 The excellent alluvial soil is beautiful even to look at: it is deep red in color and ideal for structured, extract-packed grapes.
 The vines are hand-cultivated and low-yielding, still head-trained as they were by the ancient Phoenicians.
-Mark has achieved a winning combination of California’s technology (jacketed rotary fermenters, heat exchangers, stainless steel equipment on a state-of-the-art scale etc.) and Apulia’s tradition and terroir.
-With Elvie’s strength, determination and logistic intelligence and the wines’ amazing value, you have the making of some of the best that Apulia has to offer.
+Mark has achieved a winning combination of California’s technology (jacketed rotary fermenters, heat exchangers, stainless steel equipment on a state-of-the-art scale etc.) and Puglia’s tradition and terroir.
+With Elvie’s strength, determination, and logistical intelligence, and the wines’ amazing value, you have the making of some of the best Puglia has to offer.